-  Because the kidneys are made up of so many capillaries and blood vessels, they are more liable to damage caused by high blood pressure.
+Because the kidneys contain so many capillaries and blood vessels, they are more liable to damage caused by high blood pressure.
 The blood vessels become constricted and weaker, thus not able to perform their duty as well.

 Toxins and waste are not properly removed from the body and build up, causing serious health conditions such as kidney disease.

-Salt and potassium are also regulated by the kidneys.
-If the kidneys cannot function properly, kidney stones can form or possibly kidney disease.
+The kidneys also regulate salt and potassium.
+If the kidneys cannot function properly, you are at a higher risk for kidney stones or possibly kidney disease.